pikatchu/closedsource/book/0012-elias_place.md

 Behind it was another room.

-Leo’s eyes widened as he stepped inside.
+Leo's eyes widened as he stepped inside.

 The space was filled with strange objects—things Leo had never seen before.
 There were old devices with buttons and screens,